SergioGraciaCorreia/Adabas-Database-Read-Update/README.md

-# 🖥️ Mainframe Database Interaction: Read and Update Utility - Version 1.0
+# 🖥️ Mainframe Database Interaction Tool v.1.0.0 - Version 1.0

 **Welcome to the Mainframe Natural Training Project**
 This is a program developed in **Natural**, a programming language for mainframe environments.
 The program allows users to select and modify data from a company table (`AOCUCOTU`), using two interactive maps and simulated transactions.